onflow/flow-js-testing/README.md

 # JavaScript Testing Framework for Flow

 This repository contains utility methods that, in conjuction with testing libraries like `Jest`, can be used to speed up your productivity while building Flow dapps in Cadence.
+_Note:_ This project has only been tested against the Flow Emulator.

 *TODO:*